transcriptaze/sn-vcv/README.md

 ## [Greensleeves](/documentation/patches/greensleeves.vcv)

-Relatively simple arrangement of Greensleeves using a stack of one _sn-vco_ and two _sn-vcox_ modules for the VCO audio generator and a stack of one _sn-lfo_ and two _sn-lfox_ LFOs to continuousaly vary the eccentricity, volume and ADSR envelope.
-A lot of the credit has to go to he SurgeXT Reverb2 which adds a lot of depth to the rendering.
+Relatively simple arrangement of Greensleeves using a stack of one _sn-vco_ and two _sn-vcox_ modules for the VCO audio generator and a stack of one _sn-lfo_ and two _sn-lfox_ LFOs to continuously vary the waveshape, volume and ADSR envelope.
+A lot of the credit has to go to he SurgeXT Reverb2 which adds some much needed depth to the rendering.

 Requires:
 - [Impromptu Clocked](https://library.vcvrack.com/ImpromptuModular/Clocked)